-District Council Membership ensures that the local parish and town councils intheir area, the local schools, the Citizens Advice Bureaux and interested rural small businesses can be involved in the appropriate areas of the service free of charge in this our Community Network.
+Your authorities main membership ensures the local councils in your area, the local schools, the Citizens Advice Bureaux and interested rural small businesses can be involved in the appropriate areas of the service free of charge in this our Community Network.
 It is vital at a really difficult time to enable as many people involved with local organisations to have the opportunity to voice their thoughts and views on issues as they occur.
 We will deliver this through the network of forums and by structured 'Calls for Evidence'.
 We wish to extend this Community area to cover local Village Hall Committees, other local voluntary organisations and linkage into local or parish newspapers.

-In order those rural local authorities and other service providers (across all sectors), can continue to deliver effective and efficient services to their communities, collective working supported by the Rural Services Network is vital.
+In order that rural local authorities can continue to deliver effective and efficient services to their communities, collective working supported by the Rural Services Network is vital.